mfernandagf/fieloprp/doc/UC-PRP-0005-Display Invoice Details Page.md

         - Reopen button
         - Tools button (with the options View and Settings)
         - Fieldset for the Invoice view
-        - Related list of invoice items
         - Related list of Transactions
         - Images of the invoice
         - Approval process steps
-   2. The system displays for the Invoice Items related list its defined fieldset
+   2. The system displays for the Transactions related list its defined fieldset
    3. End of flow

 ##### 9. The administrator selects an Invoice which status is "Canceled" belonging to a Program that requests invoice authorization and does not request invoice products (step 3 of basic flow)